awsdocs/amazon-cloudfront-developer-guide/doc_source/associate-function.md

 1. Open the file named `dist-config.yaml` that you just created\.
 Edit the file, making the following changes:

-   1. Rename the `ETag` field to `IfMatch`, but don’t change the field’s value\.
+   1. Rename the `ETag` field to `IfMatch`, but don't change the field's value\.

    1. In the cache behavior, find the object named `FunctionAssociations`\.
 Update this object to add a function association\.
 The YAML syntax for a function association looks like the following example\.
       + The following example shows a viewer request event type \(trigger\)\.
 To use a viewer response event type, replace `viewer-request` with `viewer-response`\.
-      + Replace *`arn:aws:cloudfront::111122223333:function/ExampleFunction`* with the Amazon Resource Name \(ARN\) of the function that you’re associating with this cache behavior\.
+      + Replace *`arn:aws:cloudfront::111122223333:function/ExampleFunction`* with the Amazon Resource Name \(ARN\) of the function that you're associating with this cache behavior\.
 To get the function ARN, you can use the aws cloudfront list\-functions command\.

       ```
       FunctionAssociations: